Gamify-IT/privacy-policy/README.md

 # Privacy Policy

-In this repo, a web page will be provided on which the privacy policy text is displayed in german & english.
+This repo stores the privacy policy text for Gamify-IT in german and english.